AshokSidhid/potti_project/README.md

 *Note: This project is a functional prototype.
 In a production environment, real-time traffic telematics and high-resolution Digital Elevation Models (DEM) would be integrated.*

 ```

-### Next Step
-Since you mentioned being sleepy earlier, I've ensured this is the "final version" that matches all your latest edits.
-Would you like me to generate a **`requirements.txt`** file now so your friend has the complete package ready for her submission?